POSTMARK DEADLINE FOR APPLICATIONS IS SEPTEMBER 30.

 - Performance.
 A Performance must fit into a 45–60 minute timeframe, which is the length of a typical school assembly program.
 Performances can be interactive or follow a lecture-demonstration format.

 - Classroom Sessions.
 Classroom sessions involve working with one to four 45–60 minute classes per day.
 Each class meets with the artist for one class period.
 Sessions can take place over multiple days/weeks.
 Sessions must be participatory, with students actively involved in hands-on activities, and must engage the Visual and Performing Arts Standards.
+Please note: The standards have been updated for 2019.
+Please review and cite the new standards in your application.

 - Residency Programs.
 Residency Programs include multiple encounters with the same group of students.
 A residency program should be a minimum of 3 and a maximum of 30 sessions long.
 The residency program must be participatory, with students actively involved in hands-on activities, and must engage the Visual and Performing Arts Standards.
 These programs must be pre-approved and have access to additional outside funds.